openspending/dpkg-uk25k/README.rst

   sudo -u postgres pg_dropcluster --stop 9.1 main sudo -u postgres pg_createcluster --start 9.1 main --locale=en_US.UTF-8

+If you have any issues with making the database UTF8, see: http://stackoverflow.com/questions/8394789/postgresql-9-1-installation-and-database-encoding#answer-8405325

 Before you can run the scripts you need to prepare a database::